Roy Swan: Positive Sum, Gebunden

 - Actionable guidance for business leaders seeking sustainable models that create value for shareholders, employees, and communities simultaneously

-Positive Sum offers essential reading for business leaders seeking sustainable economic models, investors looking to align values with returns, policymakers addressing inequality, and anyone concerned about building an economy where prosperity is broadly shared rather than narrowly concentrated.
+Positive Sum offers essential reading for business leaders seeking sustainable economic models, investors looking to connect values with returns, policymakers addressing inequality, and anyone concerned about building an economy where prosperity is broadly shared rather than narrowly concentrated.